laurylopes/laurylopes/resume.md

 - Onboarding funnel: reduced by 35% the cost of verification of temp workers' documents. (tools: SQL, dbt, VScode, Looker)

-- Delivered an anonymized temp work activity dashboard: acquired 2 new major clients.
+- Delivered an anonymised temp work activity dashboard: acquired 2 new major clients.

 - Performed Looker training sessions adapted to different technical levels: helped over 30 co-workers improve their skills and autonomy.